margauxlep/project-clezemath/index.md

-# Firearms Debate in the US and its Relation to Mass Shootings

 Gun control is one of the most controversial political topics in the United States.
 Being one of the world’s most liberal countries in the world, freedom one of its core values.
 But gun ownership and the need for regulation can seem incompatible at times.

 **How is this political debate linked to the occurrences of mass shootings?
 This is what we intend to find out.**

-## Method

-Analyzing quotes emanating from American newspapers in the Quotebank dataset combined with additional data will help us study how these tragic events influence the media coverage – and therefore also the political debate – about gun control.
+Analyzing quotes emanating from American newspapers in the Quotebank dataset combined with additional data will help us study how these tragic events influence the media coverage and the political debate.

+### Key results

+Add top 3 results here
+...
+...
+...

 ### Research questions